-An oiled floor looks more natural, has its own lustre but less sheen, and requires regular top ups, to maintain the oil level in the timber.
+An oiled floor looks more natural, it has it’s own lustre but less sheen.
+It will require regular top ups to maintain the oil level in the timber.
 Oiled floors only need to be buffed and recoated with oil over time.

-We use a top quality water-borne polyurethane, made in Germany and Sweden.
-It comes in matt, satin and gloss sheen levels.
-It is durable and non-yellowing.
+We use top quality waterborne polyurethane, made in Germany and Sweden.
+They comes in matt, satin and gloss sheen levels and are durable and non-yellowing.
 See Floor Sanding, Coating and Finishing for further information.